Igors78/Private-events/README.md

 ## Test

-- Run `rails test` in your terminal to see if all functional and integration tests are passing
+- Run `rails test:all` in your terminal to see if all tests are passing
-- Run `rails test:system` to see if system tests passing

 ## Usage